DeathcoinOfficial/Deathcoin/index.md

 - [x] Diamand hands
 - [ ] Gay bears

-### Get DIE
-DIE is the currency of Deathcoin - you can use it for a funeral or donation.

 ### Support or Contact
 Deathcoin (DIE) Free dopping will be coming soon.
 Check out our [Twitter](https://support.github.com/contact) and we’ll help you sort it out!